 Collecting evidence from cloud storage helps identify illegal access to or modification of data stored on resources such as Google Drive or Dropbox.
 For example, attackers can alter file contents or timestamp information.
 Web browser histories are also sources of forensic information.
 One can track URLs and user browsing behavior and perform a timeline analysis or determine whether a suspect was attempting to retrieve information illegally.

 Another way to analyze cloud computing usage is through physical memory analysis.
 Otherwise, a lack of passive monitoring can result in loss of data.
-A physical memory dump can be used to recover process names, initiation times, and identifiers.
+Investigators can use a physical memory dump to recover process names, initiation times, and identifiers.

-As it can be seen, there are many challenges to conducting forensics in the cloud, including a lack of physical accessibility to data, accessibility of logs, data volatility, decentralization, and multitenancy, especially when malicious activities occur across different systems and service providers.
+Clearly, conducting forensics in the cloud presents many challenges, including limited physical access to data, restricted log availability, data volatility, decentralization, and multitenancy—especially when malicious activities span multiple systems and service providers.

 Simultaneous High-Speed Data Imaging